 The view looking down from our deck- thanks for capturing, Midnight Sun!

-After three nights bouncing around from place to place, we were thrilled to arrive at our apartment in Vienna, where we planned to stay for a full week of beer drinking and strudel making.
+After three nights bouncing around from place to place, we were thrilled to arrive at our apartment in Vienna.
+We planned to stay here for a full week of beer drinking and strudel making.
 We couldn’t believe our luck when it came to the location- situated right off Judenplatz, smack dab in the middle of the Innere Stadt, it couldn’t get any better.

 After much deliberation on how we’d approach telling our apartment stay story, what we’ll say is this: